awsdocs/aws-cost-management-user-guide/doc_source/ce-rightsizing.md

 1. In the **Resource optimization recommendations** section, choose **Enable rightsizing recommendations**\.

 **Note**
-Only regular or a master account can enable rightsizing recommendations\.
-After you enable the feature, both member and master account can access rightsizing recommendations unless the master account specifically prohibits member account access on the **settings** page\.
+Only regular or a management account can enable rightsizing recommendations\.
+After you enable the feature, both member and management account can access rightsizing recommendations unless the management account specifically prohibits member account access on the **settings** page\.
 To improve the recommendation quality, AWS might use your published utilization metrics, such as disk or memory utilization, to improve our recommendation models and algorithms\.
 All metrics are anonymized and aggregated before AWS uses them for model training\.
 If you want to opt out of this experience and request that your metrics not be stored and used for model improvement, contact AWS Support\.
 For more information, see [AWS Service Terms](https://aws.amazon.com/service-terms/)\.

 ## Using your rightsizing recommendations<a name="rr-use"></a>